nens/threedi-docs/source/c_3di_live_sessions.rst

 Quitting the session
 --------------------

 In the **User menu** you can select **quitting the simulation**, this ends the use of calculation time.
-If this option is not used the session remains active.
-One of the following scenario's might apply:
+If this option is not used, the session remains active.
+One of the following scenarios might apply:

-- time out after being inactive is set to 30 minute for a running simulation
+- time out after being inactive is set to 30 minutes for a running simulation
-- time out after being inactive is set to 5 minute for a paused simulation
+- time out after being inactive is set to 5 minutes for a paused simulation
 - leaving the session via a tab will close the simulation after 30 minutes

 You can: